2002 North Tyneside Metropolitan Borough Council election

 Elections to North Tyneside Metropolitan Council took place on 2 May 2002 on the same day as other local council elections in England.

-North Tyneside Council is elected "in thirds", which means one councillor from each three-member ward is elected each year followed by a following year.
+North Tyneside Council is elected "in thirds", which means one councillor from each three-member ward is elected each year for three years followed by a year with no election.
 On the same day, the election for the first directly elected Mayor of North Tyneside took place.